Three-year follow-up analysis of first-line axicabtagene ciloleucel for high-risk large B-cell lymphoma: the ZUMA-12 study

 - Abstract

-- ZUMA-12 is a multicenter phase 2 study that evaluated axicabtagene ciloleucel (axi-cel), an autologous anti-CD19 chimeric antigen receptor (CAR) T-cell therapy, as part of first-line treatment in patients with high-risk large B-cell lymphoma (LBCL).
-In the primary efficacy analysis (n=37; 15.9 months median follow-up), axi-cel demonstrated a high rate of complete responses (CR; 78%) and a safety profile consistent with prior experience.
+- ZUMA-12 is a multicenter phase 2 study evaluating axicabtagene ciloleucel (axi-cel) autologous anti-CD19 chimeric antigen receptor (CAR) T-cell therapy as part of first-line treatment for high-risk large B-cell lymphoma (LBCL).
+In the primary efficacy analysis (n = 37; median follow-up, 15.9 months), axi-cel demonstrated a high rate of complete responses (CR; 78%) and a safety profile consistent with prior experience.
 Here, we assessed updated outcomes from ZUMA-12 in 40 treated patients after ≥3 years of follow-up.
-Eligible adults underwent leukapheresis, followed by lymphodepleting chemotherapy and a single axi-cel infusion of 2×106 CAR T cells/kg.
+Eligible adults underwent leukapheresis, lymphodepleting chemotherapy, and axi-cel infusion (2 × 106 CAR T cells/kg).
 Investigator-assessed CR, objective response, survival, safety, and CAR T-cell expansion were assessed.
-The CR rate among response-evaluable patients (n=37) increased after the primary analysis to 86% (95% CI, 71-95), with a 92% objective response rate.
-After a median follow-up of 47.0 months (range, 37.1-57.8), 36-month estimates (95% CI) of duration of response and event-free, progression-free, and overall survival in response-evaluable patients were 81.8% (63.9-91.4), 73.0% (55.6-84.4), 75.1% (57.5-86.2), and 81.1% (64.4-90.5), respectively.
-In total, 4 patients had new malignancies, 2 occurring after the data cutoff of the primary analysis, none were related to axi-cel.
-Eight patients died on study, 2 of whom died from non-relapse mortality causes.
-After ≥3 years of follow-up, axi-cel demonstrated a high cure rate in first-line high-risk LBCL, with no new safety signals after the primary analysis.
-Further assessments are needed to determine its benefit versus first-line standard-of-care.
-This trial was registered at clinicaltrials.gov, as #NCT03761056.
+The CR rate among response-evaluable patients (n = 37) increased after the primary analysis to 86% (95% confidence interval [CI], 71%-95%), with a 92% objective response rate.
+After a median follow-up of 47.0 months (range, 37.1-57.8 months), 36-month estimates (95% CI) of duration of response and event-free, progression-free, and overall survival were 81.8% (63.9%-91.4%), 73.0% (55.6%-84.4%), 75.1% (57.5%-86.2%), and 81.1% (64.4%-90.5%), respectively.
+In total, 4 patients had new malignancies, 2 occurring after the data cutoff of the primary analysis; none were axi-cel-related.
+Eight patients died on study, 2 of whom died from nonrelapse mortality causes.
+After long-term follow-up, axi-cel demonstrated a high durable response rate, with no new safety signals after the primary analysis, suggestive of an effective first-line therapy with curative intent in high-risk LBCL.
+Further assessments are needed to determine its benefit vs standard of care.
+This trial was registered at clinicaltrials.gov, as NCT03761056.

 - Department(s)